History of the Netherlands

 After the defeat of Napoleon in 1813–1815, an expanded "United Kingdom of the Netherlands" was created with the House of Orange as monarchs, also ruling Belgium and Luxembourg.
-The King imposed unpopular Protestant reforms on Belgium, which revolted in 1830 and became independent in 1839.
+After the King imposed unpopular Protestant reforms on Belgium, it left the kingdom in 1830 and new borders were agreed in 1839.
 After an initially conservative period, following the introduction of the 1848 constitution, the country became a parliamentary democracy with a constitutional monarch.
-Modern-day Luxembourg became officially independent from the Netherlands in 1839, but a personal union remained until 1890.
-Since 1890, it is ruled by another branch of the House of Nassau.
+Modern-day Luxembourg became officially independent of the Netherlands in 1839, but a personal union remained until 1890.
+Since 1890, it is ruled by another branch of the same dynasty.

 The Netherlands was neutral during the First World War, but during the Second World War, it was invaded and occupied by Nazi Germany.
 The Nazis, including many collaborators, rounded up and killed almost all of the country's Jewish population.
 When the Dutch resistance increased, the Nazis cut off food supplies to much of the country, causing severe starvation in 1944–1945.
 In 1942, the Dutch East Indies were conquered by Japan, but prior to this the Dutch destroyed the oil wells for which Japan was desperate.
 Indonesia proclaimed its independence from the Netherlands in 1945, followed by Suriname in 1975.
 The post-war years saw rapid economic recovery (helped by the American Marshall Plan), followed by the introduction of a welfare state during an era of peace and prosperity.
 The Netherlands formed a new economic alliance with Belgium and Luxembourg, the Benelux, and all three became founding members of the European Union and NATO.
 In recent decades, the Dutch economy has been closely linked to that of Germany and is highly prosperous.
-The four countries adopted the Euro on 1 January 2002, along with eight other EU member states.
+The four countries adopted the euro on 1 January 2002, along with eight other EU member states.

-Prehistory (before 800 BC)
+Prehistory (before 57 BC)

-Historical changes to the landscape

-The prehistory of the area that is now the Netherlands was largely shaped by its constantly shifting, low-lying geography.